Indigenous peoples of the Great Basin: History

 Conditions for the Native American population of the Great Basin were erratic throughout the 20th century.
 Economic improvement emerged as a result of President Franklin Roosevelt's Indian New Deal in the 1930s, while activism and legal victories in the 1970s have improved conditions significantly.
-Nevertheless, the communities struggled against with poverty and low unemployment.
+Nevertheless, the communities struggled against with poverty and low employment.

 Today self-determination, beginning with the 1975 passage of the Indian Self-determination and Education Assistance Act, has enabled Great Basin tribes to develop economic opportunities for their members.